xieyuheng/inner/langs/minikanren/microkanren.md

 ---
 title: microkanren
-subtitle: In a LISP I implemented long ago
+subtitle: In a Forth-like Lisp that I implemented long ago
 ---

 # TODO